-As a practical matter, the IAEA's ability to inspect and monitor nuclear facilities in a particular country pursuant to that government's comprehensive safeguards agreements is limited to facilities that have been declared by the government.
-Additional Protocols to IAEA comprehensive safeguards agreements increase the agency's ability to investigate undeclared nuclear facilities and activities by increasing the IAEA's authority to inspect certain nuclear-related facilities and demand information from member states.
-Iran signed such a protocol in December 2003 and agreed to implement the agreement pending ratification.
-Tehran stopped adhering to its Additional Protocol in 2006.
+As a practical matter, the IAEA's ability to inspect and monitor nuclear facilities, as well as obtain information, in a particular country pursuant to that government's comprehensive safeguards agreement is limited to facilities and activities that have been declared by the government.15 Additional Protocols to IAEA comprehensive safeguards agreements increase the agency's ability to investigate undeclared nuclear facilities and activities by increasing the IAEA's authority to inspect certain nuclear-related facilities and demand information from member states.16 Iran signed such a protocol in December 2003 and agreed to implement the agreement pending ratification.
+Tehran stopped adhering to its Additional Protocol in 2006.17

 The IAEA's authority to investigate nuclear-weapons-related activity is limited.
-Then-IAEA Director-General ElBaradei explained in a 2005 interview that "we don't have an allencompassing mandate to look for every computer study on weaponization.
-Our mandate is to make sure that all nuclear materials in a country are declared to us."
-Similarly, a February 2006 report from ElBaradei to the IAEA board stated that "absent some nexus to nuclear material the Agency's legal authority to pursue the verification of possible nuclear weapons related activity is limited."
+Then Director-General ElBaradei explained in a 2005 interview that the IAEA does not have "an all-encompassing mandate to look for every computer study on weaponization.
+Our mandate is to make sure that all nuclear materials in a country are declared to us."18 Similarly, a February 2006 report from ElBaradei to the IAEA board stated that "absent some nexus to nuclear material the agency's legal authority to pursue the verification of possible nuclear weapons related activity is limited."19 There is no requirement that there be any nexus to nuclear material in order for the IAEA to request access to a facility, but there are disagreements among IAEA member-states regarding the extent of the agency's rights to access locations where there is no reason to suspect the presence of nuclear material.
+Such disagreements could play a role if the IAEA Board is required to consider a request for special inspections in Iran or another country (see Appendix B).
+Therefore, the closer the connection between nuclear material and the location in question, the more likely the Board would be to approve such an inspection.

 The current public controversy over Iran's nuclear program began in August 2002, when the National Council of Resistance on Iran (NCRI), an Iranian exile group, revealed information during a press conference (some of which later proved to be accurate) that Tehran had built nuclear-related facilities that it had not revealed to the IAEA.
-The United States had been aware of at least some of these activities, according to knowledgeable former officials.
-Prior to the NCRI's revelations, the IAEA had expressed concerns that Iran had not been providing the agency with all relevant information about its nuclear programs, but had never found the country in violation of its safeguards agreement.
+The United States had been aware of at least some of these activities, according to knowledgeable former officials.20 Prior to the NCRI's revelations, the IAEA had expressed concerns that Iran had not been providing the agency with all relevant information about its nuclear programs, but had never found Tehran in violation of its safeguards agreement.